High Increase in Late Payments for SMEs

 Nearly a quarter of SMEs surveyed across the United Kingdom reported that late payments are becoming a bigger issue than they were a year ago.

 Small Businesses in six out of the major nine industries surveyed report that the issue of late payment is growing compared with 2018.

 The matter of late payments for small businesses is nothing new.
-The amount of late payments occurring for SME’s in the UK seems set to be up & down for the foreseeable future, because of this business owners have been well-advised to be on guard.
+The amount of late payments occurring for SMEs in the UK seems set to be up and down for the foreseeable future, because of this business owners have been well-advised to be on guard.

-Many SME’s collapses every year from not taking exhaustive debt recovery action to attempt collection of unpaid invoices.
+Many SMEs collapse every year from not taking exhaustive debt recovery action to attempting collection of unpaid invoices.
 SME owners are urged to be on guard against the many excuses that are made for non-payment.
-It is vital that you seek expert advice & help to avoid losing out on recovering your monies from debtors who have no intention of paying.
-We offer a free debt consultation, for more information give us a call on 0203 298 0201 or visit: https://bit.ly/2nnnncz
+It is vital that you seek expert advice and help to avoid losing out on recovering your monies from debtors who have no intention of paying.

 Following the latest report, the ICAEW has begged 10 Downing Street to recognise that the UK businesses are facing other problems, not just those posed by Brexit.